Best Cheap Mattress for a Budget (2026) โ€“ Hands-On Tested

 There are affordable mattresses, and then there are โ€œrecent college graduate living in Manhattanโ€ affordable mattresses, and the Siena Signature is the latter.
 You can get your hands on this queen-sized memory foam mattress for under $500.

-Although this bed didnโ€™t have very impressive results in the edge support (3.2/5) and response (3.5/5) department, it scored a 4 or higher with our testers in all other categories.
-Another big benefit of this low-priced bed is that you get a 180-night trial to decide if itโ€™s right for you, and if it isnโ€™t, you can return it for a full refund, minimizing your risk even further.
+Although this bed didnโ€™t have very impressive results in the edge support (3.2/5) and response (3.5/5) departments, it scored a 4 or higher with our testers in all other categories.
+Another big benefit of this low-priced bed is that you get an 180-night trial to decide if itโ€™s right for you, and if it isnโ€™t, you can return it for a full refund, minimizing your risk even further.

 When calculating your return on investment, I think the Siena is well worth the gamble if youโ€™re in the market for one of the best affordable mattresses.